Skip to main content

 Tips for safe holiday decorating

-Decorating and hosting are fun but can pose risks.
-On average, about 200 decorating-related injuries occur daily during the holiday season; about half of the incidents involve falls.
-During the 2018 holiday season, about 17,500 people have been treated in emergency rooms due to holiday decorating-related injuries.
+Decorating and hosting are fun, but can pose risks.
+On average, approximately 200 decorating-related injuries occur daily during the holiday season, with about half of these incidents involving falls.
+During the 2018 holiday season, approximately 17,500 people were treated in emergency rooms for injuries related to holiday decorating.

 As you decorate your home for the holidays, watch for common holiday hazards and safety slip-ups.
 Use these tips: